-Online poker psychology: 5 mistakes that will rob you of success
+Online poker psychology: 5 mistakes that will hurt your success

 Poker is all about outsmarting your opponents.
 But in a game that requires you to perform under pressure, if you don’t keep your emotions in check and your concentration on point, your opponents will be able to outsmart you.